 The Showy Lady’s Slipper orchids that draw thousands of visitors to Purdon Conservation Area every year are at their peak.
-Stroll along the fully accessible boardwalk for an up close view of the flowers, Joe Purdon’s legacy; enjoy birding along this rare fen wetland and see endangered species regenerating such as the tree-kissing woodpecker and butternut trees; or, challenge yourself on self-guided hikes through a hardwood forest.
+Stroll along the fully accessible boardwalk for an up close view of the flowers, Joe Purdon’s legacy; enjoy birding along this rare fen wetland and see endangered species regenerating such as the tree-kissing woodpecker; or, challenge yourself on self-guided hikes through a hardwood forest.

 Take a break from the everyday hustle and bustle and refresh your mind at Morris Island Conservation Area.
 This 47 hectare site near the community of Fitzroy Harbour consists of forested woodlands and wetlands that will appeal to nature enthusiasts of all ages for day-use recreational activities such as hiking, picnicking, canoeing, fishing and natural interpretation.

 MVCA is one of 36 Conservation Authorities in Ontario.
 Formed in 1968, MVCA’s mandate is to manage the watershed’s resources in partnership with our eleven member municipalities and the Province of Ontario.
 For more information, visit www.mvc.on.ca, follow us on Twitter and like us on Facebook.